*Last updated: 21 Feb 5pm AEDT

 How You Can Help

-Baptist World Aid is working with Christian Partners in Türkiye and Syria, including Baptist organisations, to assist those impacted by the earthquakes.
+Baptist World Aid is working with Christian Partners in countries like Türkiye and Syria to assist those impacted by disaster, conflict and crisis.

 Baptist World Aid is proud to be part of the Emergency Action Alliance, alongside 14 other Australian humanitarian aid organisations.
 Together, we are maximising our impact, so we can provide funds in the most effective way.